domeccleston/sharegpt/README.md

 3. In your Chrome browser, navigate to `chrome://extensions`.
 4. Ensure that Developer Mode is enabled via the toggle in the top-right corner.
 5. Click the 'load unpacked' button in the top-left-hand corner.
 You will be prompted to select a folder with your local extension: select the unzipped folder you just cloned.
-6. Navigate to https://chat.openai.com/chat.
-You'll see a new button above the prompt bar allow you to hit share.
+6. Navigate to https://chat.openai.com/chat and type something in.
+7. After you've submitted at a line of conversation, the Share button will appear to allow you to export your convo.

 # FAQ

+**Where's the Share icon?
+I don't see it**.

+Say something to ChatGPT - it'll pop up after at least one prompt has been submitted.

 **I downloaded an older version of the extension, and don't see updates**